• Skip to primary navigation

 If the program worked, the relative risk should be smaller than one, since the risk of failing should be smaller in the tutored group.

-If the relative risk is 1, the tutoring made no difference at all.
+A relative risk of 1 says the tutoring made no difference at all.
 If it’s above 1, then the tutored group actually had a higher risk of failing than the controls.

 The odds ratio is the ratio of the odds of an event in the Treatment group to the odds of an event in the control group.
 The term ‘Odds’ is commonplace, but not always clear, and often used inappropriately.